Matrix Multiplication, Caching, and Related Stuff

 Matrix multiplication, for instance, can be split as follows:

-\[\begin{pmatrix} A_{1} \\ A_{2} \end{pmatrix} \begin{pmatrix} B_{1} & B_{2} \end{pmatrix} = \begin{pmatrix} A_{1}B_{1} & A_{1}B_{2} \\ A_{2}B_{1} & A_{2}B_{2} \end{pmatrix}\]
+\[\begin{pmatrix} A_{1} \\ A_{2} \end{pmatrix} \begin{pmatrix} B_{1} & B_{2} \end{pmatrix} = \begin{pmatrix} A_{1}B_{1} & A_{1}B_{2} \\ A_{2}B_{1} & A_{2}B_{2} \end{pmatrix}\]and generalized into multiple tiles.
+The cache-optimized code would look like:

 for i in [0, ..., N_BLOCKS-1]: # row block index